 This score basically assesses how useful the content you promise at the end of the click will be and rates this amongst your competitors.
 So if you have a small bid but massive content, you can still win the bidding war.

-Just as Google rules the search ads sector, Facebook is dominant here, grossing over $21 billion in 2018 in US alone.
+Just as Google rules the search ads sector, Facebook is dominant here, grossing over $21 billion in US alone.
 That’s double the entire amount spent on newspaper advertising in 2018 and almost everything that was spent on the entire print ad category.
 Oof!

 Social media ads work pretty much the same way as search ads.
 You will also need to identify the keywords that indicate what people want to buy and then bid for them against other interested businesses.